 The business buying process has changed.
-Today's salespeople need social media selling and digital engagement skills.
+Today's salespeople need new skills.

 The digital world is bringing great change to the way buyers interact with B2B sales teams.
 Buyers who are at ease in researching, communicating, collaborating and buying on the internet are choosing to do business differently.
 Today everyone needs digital engagement skills.